SR25 chevron banner

 Water

-Nasdaq consumes water in our office space that is leased from commercial office buildings and data centers.
-We therefore do not have a significant impact on water systems.
+Nasdaq’s water use occurs in our leased office spaces and data centers, where building level water infrastructure is owned and operated by our landlords.
+Nasdaq does not directly control this infrastructure and does not have a significant impact on water systems as our water use is limited to basic office building services, such as restrooms and kitchens.
 We pursue water conservation initiatives that align with Nasdaq’s sustainability goals, which aim to reduce consumption across all resource categories.
-This is achieved by obtaining green certifications that require installing water efficient infrastructure and reducing wastewater.
-We also reduce water consumption via sustainable leasing strategies that reduce the reliance on older, less water efficient equipment and by considering factors in our supply chain and sourcing decisions.
+This is achieved by obtaining green certifications that require landlords to install water efficient infrastructure and reduce wastewater.
+We also reduce water consumption via sustainable leasing strategies that reduce reliance on older, less water efficient equipment and by considering factors in our supply chain and sourcing decisions.

 Spiderweb detail